Gabriel Voisin: Early life

 Their grandfather, Charles Forestier, took charge of the boys' education with military rigor.
 The boys also went for expeditions along the river, went fishing, and built numerous contraptions.
-When his grandfather died, Gabriel was sent to school in Lyon and Paris where he learned industrial design, a field in which Voisin claims to have been exceptionally gifted.
-He often returned home, and by the end of the century the brothers had built, among other things, a rifle, a steam boat and an automobile.
+When his grandfather died, Gabriel was sent to school in Lyon and Paris, where he learned industrial design, a field Voisin claims to have been exceptionally gifted.
+He often returned home, and by the end of the century, the brothers had built, among other things, a rifle, a steamboat, and an automobile.